Function definitions

 Contained in the ill-conditioned - ill-conditioned function group.

-F73: Ellipsoid/Sum of Different Powers
+F73: Ellipsoid/Sum of different powers

-Combination of the Ellipsoid function (f10 in the bbob suite) and the Sum of Different Powers function (f14 in the bbob suite).
+Combination of the Ellipsoid function (f10 in the bbob suite) and the Sum of different powers function (f14 in the bbob suite).

 Both objective functions are unimodal and non-separable.
-While the Ellipsoid function has a constant conditioning of 10^6 everywhere, the sensitivities of the z_i-variables (in the rotated search space) for the Different Powers function become more and more different when approaching the optimum.
+While the Ellipsoid function has a constant conditioning of 10^6 everywhere, the sensitivities of the z_i-variables (in the rotated search space) for the different powers function become more and more different when approaching the optimum.
 The latter function has furthermore a small solution volume.

 Contained in the ill-conditioned - ill-conditioned function group.